• Skip to primary navigation

 Storage Hints

-You can store this Yeast in the cupboard until the expiration date or until 4 months after opening.
-The expiration date is for room temperature storage: if you keep the Yeast in the fridge or freezer, it will last for up to a year after being opened.
+You can store active dry yeast in the cupboard until the expiration date or until 4 months after opening.
+The expiration date is for room temperature storage: if you keep the yeast in the fridge, it will last for up to a year after being opened.
+In the freezer in a tightly-sealed container or jar, its storage life is often several years.

 History Notes